 Curriculum

-In this project pupils develop their understanding of the mechanisms through investigating the context of ‘lunar landing’.
+In this project pupils develop their understanding of mechanisms through investigating the context of ‘automata’.
 They are taught about a range of mechanisms which they are expected to incorporate into a range of imaginative design solutions.
-They use product analysis and context analysis to identify a key requirements, and then apply their knowledge of mechanisms, paper and board and a variety of graphic materials to produce an imaginative design solution.
+They use product analysis and context analysis to identify a key requirements, and then apply their knowledge of mechanisms, paper and board and a variety of graphic and resistant materials to produce an imaginative design solution.
 They use both physical and mathematical modelling to develop their ideas.

 Smart Lighting

 Pupils further develop their understanding of the electronics of embedded intelligence and their understanding of materials and processes.
-They are introduced to the Genie C14 microcontroller.
+They are re-introduced to the Genie 084 microcontroller.
 They further increase their familiarity with computer programming using flowcharts, and they use this knowledge to develop a program which they download onto a microcontroller circuit.
-They develop their circuit into a creative design solution for a stylish light to be mass/batch produced by studying the example of IKEA.
-They are taught about a range of smart materials which they are expected to incorporate into a range of imaginative design solutions.
+They study a variety of disruptive technologies.
+They develop their circuit into a creative design solution for a stylish light to be mass/batch produced by studying existing products..

 Assessment

-Pupils are assessed for their ability to produce appropriate engineering drawings, for their ability to create a variety of well-drawn and annotated ideas, their ability to evaluate a range of existing designs, their technical knowledge of the mechanisms, materials and manufacturing processes involved in development of a robotic arm.
+Pupils are assessed for their ability to produce appropriate engineering drawings, for their ability to create a variety of well-drawn and annotated ideas, their ability to evaluate a range of existing designs, their technical knowledge of the mechanisms, materials and manufacturing processes involved in the development of a mechanical toy.

 Smart Lighting